bishop well incident

 - Contamination of drinking water wells from this incident is unlikely.

-- If you have concerns about your livestock, contact your veterinarian to evaluate and monitor your animals.
+- If you have concerns about your livestock, contact your veterinarian.
 If you have been impacted, please contact the Bishop Well Incident Claims Line at 877-359-1285.

-- If you have concerns about your livestock, contact your veterinarian to evaluate and monitor your animals.
+- If you have concerns about your livestock, contact your veterinarian.
 If you have been impacted, please contact the Bishop Well Incident Claims Line at 877-359-1285.

 environment